 Audit report

-A report on the audit should be prepared summarizing the audit findings (e.g., major/minor non-conformances, observations and opportunities for improvement) and conclusions.
+A report on the audit should be prepared summarizing the audit findings and audit conclusions.

-There are two possible outcomes from the audit:
+There are two possible audit outcomes:

 Audit criteria satisfied

-The auditors conclude the objective evidence provided demonstrates that the training organization meets the criteria for accreditation and approval of the model courses they applied to deliver.
+The auditor team concludes that the objective evidence demonstrates the training organization meets the criteria for accreditation and approval of the model courses they applied to deliver.

-Under this scenario, the competent authority should issue the certificate of accreditation, and approval of the model courses they applied to deliver on condition that any findings (e.g., minor non-conformances and observations) may be resolved in an agreed corrective action plan.
+Under this scenario, the competent authority may issue the certificate of accreditation and approve the relevant model courses subject to the satisfactory resolution of any findings through an agreed corrective action plan.

 Audit criteria not satisfied

-The auditors conclude there was insufficient objective evidence provided to demonstrate the training organization meets the criteria for accreditation and approval of the model courses they applied to deliver.
+The audit team concludes that insufficient objective evidence was provided to demonstrate the training organization meets the criteria for accreditation and approval of the model courses they applied to deliver.

-Under this scenario, the competent authority should formally notify the training organization that the certificate of accreditation will not be issued until the findings (e.g., major non-conformances) have been satisfactorily resolved.
+Under this scenario, the competent authority should formally notify the training organization that the certificate of accreditation will not be issued until the identified findings (e.g. major non-conformances) have been satisfactorily resolved.

 In both scenarios, the audit report and corrective action plan should be prepared and provided to the applicant.